Escape, relax and learn to play

 Kora Holiday Prices:

-- We offer discounts to music students and those on low-incomes who wish to study the kora.
+- We offer discounts and work-exchange to music students and those on low-incomes who wish to study the kora.
 Please get in touch if this applies to you.

 - kora tuition